KangDagyeom/Students-Management/README.md

 # Students-Management
-Using Figma ,Java Swing and SQL Server
+Using Figma ,Java Swing and Mssql